mdymen85/emailserver/README.md

 Glassfish allow multithread, and the application can work with it, thats why in many cases i used the singleton pattern, to not create many instances of an object, in order to avoid bad memory usage.

+## Next steps

+Something that will be nice is to dockerize the application.
+Push both separe applications in images in docker hub, and then, maybe, construct a docker-compose to create the three images in an instance, or just pull the images independently.